tbali0524/playground-c2779db2/markdowns/coding-style.md

 ## Checking and fixing the coding style in `VS Code`

-While in the examples above we used the tools from the command line, both `phpcs` and `php-cs-fixer` have good VS Code extensions (_see the 'VS Code' chapter of this playground_).
-After enabling and configuring the extension, VS Code can check (and fix) the coding style within the editor.
+While in the examples above we used the tools from the command line, both `phpcs` and `php-cs-fixer` have good VS Code extensions. _(See the 'VS Code' chapter of this playground.)_
+After enabling and configuring the extension, VS Code can check (and fix) the coding style within the IDE editor, immediately as you type in your code.

 ## Useful links